 - a tip from a friend or client that Google is displaying malware or virus warnings about your website

-These days, its rare to have an overt, immediately obvious hacking occur.
-Its mostly an out-of-sight, deeply planted problem that the hacker hopes won’t be discovered for weeks or months.
+These days, it’s rare to have an overt, immediately obvious hacking occur.
+It’s more often an out-of-sight, deeply planted problem that the hacker hopes won’t be discovered for weeks or months.

-Dealing with the problem is explained in the How to deal with WordPress Hacking page..
+Dealing with the problem is explained by a WordPress security expert on the How to deal with WordPress Hacking page.

 - Avoiding the problem is not particularly difficult.

-If you need WordPress Technical Support, use the form below to get in touch.
+If you need Technical Support to secure WordPress, please use the form below to get in touch.

-The SEO Guy provides a comprehensive Annual WordPress Maintenance Service plan that addresses all of the issues covered in this article, for a very modest annual cost.
+The SEO Guy provides a comprehensive annual Website Management Plan that addresses all of the issues covered in this article, for a very modest annual cost.